Privacy Policy

 The reasoning summary may quote signal-bearing fragments of your input— for example, “the URL contains ‘paypa1’ instead of ‘paypal’.”
 That is the product.
 The full original input is never stored.

-Billing data (if you buy credits)
+Billing data (if you buy credits or subscribe)

 - Email and country (for tax compliance)